 - In the United States contact the Association for Behavioural and Cognitive Therapies

 - In the United States contact the American Psychological Association

 Issues to consider when choosing a therapist

 Knowing where to start can be tricky when you are looking for help.
-If you are not sure then ask – many therapists are happy to have a conversation by telephone to help you think about whether they would be a good fit.
+If you are not sure then ask – most therapists working privately are happy to have a conversation by telephone to help you think about whether they would be a good fit.
 Some considerations are:

 The first consideration is often whether you are interested in a medical or psychological approach.

 - Psychiatrists and doctors have a medical qualification.
 The classic medical approach is to assess a patient in order to make a diagnosis of an illness, and then to prescribe a course of treatment.
 Psychiatrists and doctors can prescribe medication, but may also recommend psychological treatments.

 - Clinical psychologists, counselling psychologists, CBT therapists (and other mental health specialists) have qualifications in psychology – typically a first degree in psychology and then one or more years of further specialization.
 The classic psychological approach is to find out what has happened to you, to find out what difficulties are bothering you, and then come to a shared understanding of what has cause the problem and what is keeping it going (often called a formulation).
 They will then offer psychological treatment – with cognitive behavioral therapy this will involve a mix of talk therapy (cognitive) and doing therapy (behavioral).

 What areas of therapy does your therapist have expertise in?
 Some therapists work predominantly with adults, others may have specialist skills for working with children and adolescents.
 It is often helpful to ask your therapist whether they have expertise in treating the condition you are looking for help with, and what kind of outcomes they have achieved in the past.